-Coverage level options range from 50 to 75 percent of the reference maximum dollar amount per acre shown on the FCI-35 coverage and rate table.
+Coverage level options range from 50 to 75 percent of the reference maximum dollar amount per acre shown on the prices tab of the actuarial documents http://webapp.rma.usda.gov/apps/ActuarialInformation Browser/.
 Premiums are subsidized as shown in the table below.
 As an example, if the reference maximum dollar amount is \$1,585, the 65-percent coverage level results in a \$1,030 guarantee per acre.